martinaviggiano/knowledge_extraction_project/README.md

 This project is based on the analysis of textual data of United States case law dataset provided by [Caselaw Access Project](https://case.law/bulk/download/).

-The object is to study relevant terms within the text of court decisions and to measure frequency and correlation between words.
+The object is to study relevant terms within the text of court decisions and to measure frequency, distance and correlation between words.

 ## Note